tomfa/anyboard-lib/documentation.md

 <a name="AnyBoard.Deck+toString"></a>
 #### deck.toString() ⇒ <code>string</code>
-Sting representation of a dek
+Sting representation of a deck

 **Kind**: instance method of <code>[Deck](#AnyBoard.Deck)</code>
 <a name="AnyBoard.Deck.get"></a>